Do Spatial Descriptors Improve Multi-DoF Finger Movement Decoding from HD sEMG?: Discussion

 \subsection{Limitations}

 Despite the comprehensive evaluation conducted in the present study, some limitations should be acknowledged.
 First, the experiments were performed with a limited number of healthy participants, which may constrain the wider applicability of the findings to clinical populations or individuals with altered or reduced muscle activation patterns \cite{Daley2012, Kristoffersen2020}.
 Moreover, the predictive performance of the proposed approach was evaluated exclusively under controlled laboratory conditions, using sinusoidal finger movements at a fixed frequency, and performed under a single arm posture and contraction intensity.
 Such conditions may not fully reflect the variability and complexity of natural motor behaviors encountered in real-world scenarios \cite{Vujaklija2017, Campbell2020, Rubin2022, Tully2025}.
+Previous work has demonstrated that forearm rotation angle significantly affects the spatial distribution of HD sEMG signals by altering the relative position of the electrode array with respect to the underlying musculature, which can substantially impact decoding performance \cite{Rubin2022, Campbell2020}.

 Second, sEMG signals are inherently susceptible to multiple sources of noise and variability, particularly during prolonged muscle activation.
 Factors such as perspiration-induced changes in skin impedance \cite{Abdoli-Eramaki2012}, muscle fatigue, and motor learning effects \cite{Kyranou2018} can alter signal characteristics over time, potentially requiring periodic updates or adaptive strategies to maintain long-term robustness of the algorithms.
 In addition, manual electrode placement cannot fully eliminate positioning variability, and when displacement occurs, predictive performance can deteriorate substantially due to changes in recorded muscle activity that were not represented during model training \cite{Kanoga2020, Li2021}.